This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Heat 1 tablespoon of oil in a 2-quart saucepan over medium-high heat.
-Season lamb with the salt and pepper and brown on all sides, about 6 minutes.
-Remove the lamb from the pot and place on a plate.
+• Heat the Oil: Warm 1 tablespoon of oil in a 2-quart saucepan over medium-high heat.
+Season the lamb with salt and pepper, then brown on all sides, about 6 minutes.
+Transfer the lamb to a plate and set aside.

-• Add the tomato paste and Worcestershire sauce and cook, stirring constantly for 30 seconds.
+• Incorporate Tomato Paste and Worcestershire Sauce: Mix in the tomato paste and Worcestershire sauce, stirring constantly for 30 seconds to combine.

-• Sprinkle the flour over the vegetables.
-Stir until the there is no visible flour and the vegetables look slightly mushy from the flour coating, 1 minute.
+• Add Flour: Sprinkle the flour evenly over the vegetables.
+Stir until the flour is fully absorbed and the vegetables look slightly mushy, about 1 minute.

-• Pour in the beer and dried thyme.
-Stir until the beer has reduced and has slightly thickened.
+• Deglaze with Beer: Pour in the beer and add the dried thyme.
+Stir until the liquid reduces slightly and begins to thicken.

-• Add the broth and return the lamb to the pot.
-Bring to a boil, then reduce the heat to low, cover the pot and simmer for 25 minutes.
-Stir occasionally and make sure the stew stays at a very low simmer.
+• Simmer with Broth: Add the broth and return the browned lamb to the pot.
+Bring the mixture to a boil, then lower the heat to a very gentle simmer.
+Cover the pot and let it cook for 25 minutes, stirring occasionally.

-• Add the potatoes and carrots to the stew.
-Cover the pot again and continue cooking on low heat for another 25 minutes.
-When done, the meat should be tender and flake apart easily and the potatoes cooked through.
-If not, cover the pot again and cook in additional 10 minute increments until cooked.
+• Add Potatoes and Carrots: Stir in the potatoes and carrots.
+Cover the pot again and simmer for another 25 minutes, or until the meat is tender enough to flake apart and the potatoes are fully cooked.
+If needed, cook for additional 10-minute increments until everything is tender.

-• Pour into a bowl and enjoy hot.
+• Serve Hot: Pour the stew into a bowl and enjoy while hot.

 Notes